 A vendor who promises no users will be excluded from using the app after App Shielding deployment is probably doing App Shielding wrong.
 Such a promise is usually caused by the lack of in-depth knowledge, especially in the most critical areas that cover security corner cases.
 Assuming a device is heavily modified, there is nothing any app protection can do besides terminating the mobile app, hence excluding some app users.

 We learned that about 5 in 100k app users have their mobile device modified so heavily that no security measures can be guaranteed to work.
 Usually, this is a combination of device jailbreak/rooting and other hacks, such as installed hacker tooling (Frida, Cydia Substrate) with active injection scripts.

 Recommendation: Instead of selecting a vendor who promises zero impact on the end users, you should seek a vendor who clearly defines scenarios under which the app is terminated and can estimate and manage the expected impact on your users.

 PSD2 defines a range of requirements on digital banking security.
 These requirements concern both banks and third parties.
-The subject that is especially pronounced is the topic of mobile application security.

 Protect Your App With App Shielding!